CSWEP: Annual Survey

 Since 1972 CSWEP has undertaken the collection of data on the gender composition of faculty and students in both Ph.D. granting and non-Ph.D. granting U.S. economics departments.
 This 40+ years of data is unique in the social sciences and beyond and is presented in the CSWEP Annual Report.

-Researchers can view the documentation and apply to access the underlying survey data from the PhD survey at https://doi.org/10.3886/ICPSR37118.v1.
+Researchers can view the documentation and annual aggregated data, and apply to access the underlying survey data https://doi.org/10.3886/ICPSR37118.v3.

 Departments in the survey pool are sent an invitation in September.
 The 2019 survey will be due October 28.
 An example of the survey questionnaire is available:

 For queries about taking the survey, please consult our Frequently Asked Questions.
 Note that the FAQ is a work in progress.
 If you don’t see your question answered, please send an email to firstname.lastname@example.org